zio/zio/docs/usecases/testing.md

 ```

 `DefaultRunnableSpec` is very similar in its logic of operations to `zio.App`.
 Instead of providing one `ZIO` application
 at the end of the world we provide a suite that can be a tree of other suites and tests.
 Another resemblance is that `DefaultRunnableSpec` provides an Environment.
 Here it is an instance of `MockEnvironment` which helps us with controling our systems infrastructure.
-More info on using mocks can be found in sections bellow.
+More info on using mocks can be found in sections below.
 Just like with `zio.App` where at the very end an instance of `ZIO[R,E,A]` is expected where `R` can be at maximum of type `Environment` in `DefaultRunnableSpec` `R` cannot be more than `MockEnvironment`.
 So just like in normal application if our
 `R` is composed of some other modules we need to provide them first before test can be executed.
 How can we provide our dependencies?
 Here again the design of `zio-test` shines.
 Since our tests are ordinary values we can just transform them with a call to `mapTest`.
 It accepts a lambda of type `ZIO[R with MockSystem, TestFailure[Throwable], TestSuccess[Unit] ] => T1`.
 Without getting into too much details about types we can see that our lambda argument is a test instance (`ZIO`) that expects an environment of type `R with MockSystem`.
 This is no different from normal usage of ZIO in `zio.App`.
 We can use the same `provide`, `provideSome` methods to provide modules which `DefaultRunnableSpec` cannot provide itself as those are users modules.
+When all dependencies are provided we can run our tests in two ways.
+If we added `zio-test` to SBTs `testFrameworks` our tests should be automatically picked up by SBT on invocation of `test`.
+However if we're not using SBT or have some other special needs `DefaultRunnableSpec` has a `main` method which can be invoked directly or with SBTs `test:run`.